 Marion Truck Accident Lawyer Near Me 614-545-3930

-Common Types of Injuries Victims of Truck Accidents Suffer
+Common Types of Injuries Victims of Marion, OH, Truck Accidents Suffer

 Common types of injuries truck accident victims suffer include but may not be limited to:

-- Scrapes and lacerations from being exposed to broken glass
+- Scrapes and lacerations from exposure to broken glass

-- Injuries to the victim’s back, including herniated disks and spinal cord injuries, can affect a victim’s long-term mobility and way of life
+- Injuries to the victim’s back, including herniated discs and spinal cord injuries, can affect a victim’s long-term mobility and way of life

 - Whiplash and other neck-related injuries